haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 No flying speed
 Example
 Crocodile
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 20

 1/4 No flying or swimming Wolf speed
 1 — Giant eagle
  You can stay in a beast shape for a number of hours equal to half your druid level (rounded down).
 You then revert to your normal form unless you expend another use of this feature.
 You can revert to your normal form earlier by using a bonus action on your turn.
 You automatically revert if you fall unconscious, drop to 0 hit points, or die.